Skip to main content

 FREE College Course

-The Charleston Clemente Course HSS 102, Introduction to Humanities, which covers history and art, will be offered free of charge to disadvantaged adults this fall.
+The Charleston Clemente Course HSS 102, Introduction to Humanities, which covers history and art, will be offered free of charge to underserved adults this spring.

-Classes will be held Tuesdays and Thursdays, 6-7:25 p.m., on Trident Technical College’s Palmer Campus in downtown Charleston.
-GED or high school diploma is not required.
-Tuition, books and materials are provided free of charge.
+Classes are held every Tuesday and Thursday from 6-7:30 p.m., on the Trident Technical College Palmer Campus in downtown Charleston during the Fall and Spring semesters.
+A GED or high school diploma is not required.
+Tuition, books, materials and bus passes are provided free of charge.
 Free meals are served during each class.
-Each student who passes the class with a C or better grade will receive a brand new Dell laptop at graduation.
+Each student who passes the class with a grade C or better will receive a brand-new Dell laptop or an iPad with a Bluetooth keyboard at graduation.

 Charleston Clemente Course at Trident Technical College